lemlac/mulem/docs/reference.md

 #### `while`

-Repeats a block of code until the condition is true.
+Repeats a block of code until the condition is `True`.

 ```mu
 while cond then